marcelcases/digital-systems-design-with-vhdl-labs/Lab1_PWM/README.md

 date: 2018-11-14 15:00:00 +03:00
 ---

+# Lab 1: A PWM generator in VHDL

 ## Function

 The following VHDL code describes a **PWM signal generator** that works at an output frequency of approximately 1kHz and has a duty cycle that can be configured through the n-bit input port *duty*.

 ## VHDL code

 ```vhdl
 library ieee;
 use ieee.std_logic_1164.all;